teepobharu/lazy-nvim-ide/myREADME.md

 | <enter> / o / go / O | open file / split          |

 ### LSP

-Setup

-1. Install new LSP server
-   Add new language manually
-   :MasonInstall will help download the deps

-   Next time when install in other PC add in config to ensure its installed :MasonInstallAll to install all LSP from config

-2. Put the server in LSP-CONFIG loadup
-   - search the server name in server
-   - :help lspconfig-all

-Using formatters
-`Conform` formatters will work once enable it on the file type config : supported formamter [here](https://github.com/stevearc/conform.nvim?tab=readme-ov-file#formatters)

 - install formatters via Mason
 - enable on config